carlosolarte/java-dist/docs/03-networking/content.md

 ```
 ---
 ### RMI
-The client makes calls to methods as if it were a local object:
+The client makes calls to methods as if the object were local:
 ```java
 // Service of names
 Registry registry = LocateRegistry.getRegistry("127.0.0.1");